Hrutik04/gfg_potd/README.md

 #gfg_potd

-It consists solutions to problem of the day posted on leetcode platform.
+It consists solutions to problem of the day posted on geeksforgeeks platform.